sonertari/PFRE/README.md

 	+ Pick a better password than soner123 though.
 - Point your web browser to the web server and log in as admin:soner123.

-The following sections contain the details.
+The following sections provide the details.

 ### Install OpenBSD

+The OpenBSD installation guide is in [faq4](http://www.openbsd.org/faq/faq4.html).

 Here are a couple of guidelines: